 Arc flash is an important safety topic because many workers are injured or killed each year while working on energized equipment.
 Many of the electrical injuries that result in death are the result of exposure to an arc flash.
 The injuries that can result from an arc flash are burns, respiratory system damage, penetration of the skin by flying debris, hearing loss, and internal injuries caused by force from the blast pressure.

 Electrical burns can be subdivided into three categories: arc burns, thermal burns, and conduction burns.
 An arc burn is caused by radiant energy.
-Thermal burns are caused by exposure to ejected hot gases and materials.
+Thermal burns are caused by exposure to hot gases and materials that are ejected.
 Whereas conduction burns are caused by the transmission of electrical current through body parts.
-Burns from an arc flash damage the skin.
 The severity is based on the intensity of the heat generated by the electrical arc incident.
 The intensity of the heat that reaches the worker’s skin is dependent on the following three factors: first, the power and location of the arc; second, the distance of the worker to the arc; and finally, the duration of the exposure to the arc.

-Even at a distance of several feet, an arc flash can cause clothing to ignite.
-Clothed areas of a person’s body can be burned more severely than exposed skin.
+Even if a person is several feet away, an arc flash can cause clothing to ignite.
+Clothed areas of a person’s body can be burned more severely than exposed skin if they are not wearing appropriate clothing.
 The intent of NFPA 70E regarding arc flash is to provide guidelines that will limit the onset of second-degree burns.

 In addition to burns, an arc flash can cause respiratory system damage and injury from inhalation during the event.
 Some metals, such as copper, are vaporized at the high temperature produced by an arc flash.
 If the vaporized metal is inhaled, serious lung damage occurs when the vapor cools and solidifies in the respiratory system.
 When inhalation injuries are combined with external burns, the risk of death can increase significantly.